petemak/minio-selfhosted/README.md

 >
 > sudo pacman -S docker-compose
 >
-> docker-compose -v                                                                                                                                                         ✔  9s 
+> docker-compose -v
 > Docker Compose version 2.20.3

-## Installing MinIO
+## Installing and Running  MinIO

-### Define
+### Service definition

-We will use a Compose YAML to define how to start MinIO.
+We will use a Compose YAML to define how to start MinIO and Nginx.
 It specifies:
+* Two MinIO containers minio1 and minio2
+* Both expose ports 9000 and 9001.
+Port 9001 will be the port, for the WebUI
-* The secrets for the root admin to login later to the WebUI using the environment variables MINIO_ROOT_USER and  MINIO_ROOT_PASSWORD.
+* The secrets for the root admin to login later to the WebUI using the environment variables MINIO_ROOT_USER and  MINIO_ROOT_PASSWORD are in the .env file
-* The port 9001 will be the port, we access the WebUI
 * Bind mounts the local directory /docker/minio on the Docker host to the container under the /data directory
+* The thrid service is Nginx x which serves as a reverse for Mino.
+* The Nginx config file defines two servers for port Minio and the cosole

 ```
-	version: '2'
+version: '3'

 services:
-		minio:
+  minio1:
     container_name: Minio
+    hostname: minio1
+    image: quay.io/minio/minio:latest
     command: server /data  --console-address ":9001"
-			environment:
+    restart: unless-stopped
+    env_file:
+      - .env
+    expose:
+      - '9000'
-				- MINIO_ROOT_USER=<username>
+      - '9001'
+    volumes:
-				- MINIO_ROOT_PASSWORD=<password>
+      - /docker/minio1:/data

+  minio2:
+    container_name: minio2
+    hostname: minio2
     image: quay.io/minio/minio:latest
+    command: server /data --console-address ":9001"
+    restart: unless-stopped
+    env_file:
+      - .env
+    expose:
+      - '9000'
+      - '9001'
+    volumes:
+      - /docker/minio2:/data

+  nginx:
+    image: nginx:alpine
+    hostname: nginx
     ports:
+      - "9000:9000"
+      - "9001:9001"
+    depends_on:
-      - '9000:9000'
+      - minio1
-      - '9001:9001'
+      - minio2
     volumes:
-      - /docker/minio:/data
+      - ./nginx.conf:/etc/nginx/nginx.conf:ro
-    restart: unless-stopped
 ```

-### Run container
+### Run containers

-Use `docker-cmpose` to start MinIO
+Use `docker-cmpose` to start MinIO and Nginx

 ```
 docker-compose up -d